 ContinuingEducation.com is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.

-This activity has been approved by the Texas Board of Physical Therapy Examiners as meeting continuing competence requirements for PTs and PTAs (approval #54237A for 04/16/13 to 04/15/15).
-This course meets the two-hour ethics and professional responsibility continuing competence requirement for license renewal purposes for Texas PTs and PTAs.
+This activity has been approved by the Texas Board of Physical Therapy Examiners as meeting continuing competence requirements for PTs and PTAs (approval #54237EA for 04/16/13 to 04/15/15; 60259ETX for 04/16/15 to 04/16/16).
+This activity has been approved by the Texas Board of Physical Therapy Examiners for 2 CCUs towards the ethics and professional responsibility requirements for PTs and PTAs.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

 ContinuingEducation.com is recognized by the Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.